hariszaf/pema-tutorials/MDWAO_hands_on.md

    2. [Step-by-step: for those who prefer graphical interface](#step-by-step-for-those-who-prefer-graphical-interface)

+## An introduction for this PEMA hands-on

+Even if we tried hard, we finally did not make it to provide everyone access to the VSC cluster.
+PEMA enables running on personal computers for a few samples.
+However, it is a High Performance Computing (HPC)-oriented workflow and one of the main goals of this hands-on is for you to become familiar with such computing environments.
+To this end, we found alternatives so you can have a first experience on such tasks.

+As we have 7 participants that already had access on the *Genius* cluster of VSC, we will work on a hybrid way; let's call those 7 colleagues *hubs*.
+Apparently, everyone else will have to be close to a *hub*.  🖇️

+🆘 ***Hubs*** please make sure you sit in different tables, and the rest of us we will come join you! 👍

+* Then, everyone but the *hubs*, we will login on the [Super Dimension Fortress (SDF)](http://sdf.org/).  <br/>
+SDF is a networked community of free software authors, teachers, librarians, students, researchers, hobbyists, computer enthusiasts, the aural and visually impaired and provided us with 150 accounts.

+* *Hubs* you will login on *Genius*.

+We will all see how to do both in just a while!<br/>
+🥳 At this point, I think we own a great thanks to the SDF community for their support!

+### Hands-on structure

 This tutorial has 3 main parts.

+In the first place, we will see the basics of Command Line Interface and how to login on a server and walk around.

+In **Part A** we will go through:
+* the input files of PEMA
+* the single command for using PEMA
+* the `.pbs` script you need to submit a job on *Genius*
+* the output that PEMA returns

+During this part, you will download (or make a *clone*) of this repository and we will see how you can transfer files from your computer to a server.
+You will also implement some basics command line commands, to become familiar working on such environments.
+Finally, each table, will submit **the exact same** PEMA job on *Genius* that returns the [`output_example`](https://github.com/hariszaf/pema-mdawo/tree/main/my_analysis/output_example).

+In **Part B** our main goal is to highlight the importance of the parameter tuning in metabarcoding.
+Each table will have to run its own PEMA job.
+**All participants of a table need to work as a group** and build the `parameters.tsv` input file of PEMA, according to the instructions that they will have in the table's task.
+There will be 7 tasks, one for each *hub* so in the end we will be able to compare the outcome of 7 different parameters sets!

-In the end of each part, you will find a recording of the terminal parts you will have to run for each of those to help you go through it.
+In the end of each of the following sections you will find a recording of what I did to run an analysis on the VSC cluster.
-Hope it helps, but in all cases, feel free to ask anytime about anything!
+Please feel free to ask anytime about anything!
-Command line can be scary! 🕹️
+Command line can be scary but team work always helps! 🦸

 ## Preparatory steps

-🆘 **Sections *Login the VSC cluster* and *Clone the pema-mdawo GitHub repo* will be presented during the workshop however, we strongly suggest to walk through this at an earlier stage.**  💯
+🆘 **Sections *Login to a server* and *Clone the pema-mdawo GitHub repo* will be presented during the workshop however, we strongly suggest to walk through this at an earlier stage.**  💯

 ### Login the VSC cluster